130 Most Famous Landmarks in the World

 While this list tries to succinctly capture some of the most famous landmarks in the world, it's truly a hard task to do, and it is by no means exhaustive.
 We have, however, tried to cover a wide variety of remarkable and unique landmarks from around the world in no particular order.

-So, without further ado, and with the help of other travel bloggers, here are some of the most famous landmarks around the world that you should consider visiting at least once in your lifetime!
+So, without further ado, and with the help of other travel experts, here are some of the most famous landmarks around the world that you should consider visiting at least once in your lifetime!

 - 130 landmarks